-- Rent any movies you’ll be showing at the party.
+- Rent any movies you plan to show at the party.

 - Clean the party area.

-- Set up whatever you can that won't be disturbed between now and the party time tomorrow, such as setting the table, setting up party game props or placing buffet servers that can be filled with food just before the party.
+- Set up whatever won't be disturbed between now and the party time tomorrow.
+This might include hanging decorations, setting the table, setting up party games, or placing buffet servers that can be filled with food just before the party.

-- Make the cake or confirm your order with the bakery.
+- Make the cake, or confirm the order with the bakery.

 07 of 10